WaLoVayu/.github/profile/README.md

 We host several repositories containing resources used to provide working ARM64 Windows/Linux on the POCO X3 Pro

-Most of the Windows stuff you will find here is based on work of [WOA Project](https://github.com/WOA-Project), [Project Aloha](https://github.com/Project-Aloha) and [Renegade Project](https://github.com/edk2-porting)
+Most of the Windows stuff you will find here is based on work of [WOA Project](https://github.com/WOA-Project) and [Project Aloha](https://github.com/Project-Aloha)

 ## Links